ga-wdi-pvd/project4/readme.md

 ### Presentations

-Presentations will be done in a science fair format on Friday, December 2nd.
+Presentations will be done in a science fair format on Friday, February 10th.
 Stay tuned for a schedule.

 ### Project Feedback + Evaluation